There are many different deductible options; some are packaged into the policies some are provided as an additional charge.

 5. Deductible Abatement—this is a unique feature.
 The only carrier that I know that has this feature at this time is Professional Solutions (PSIC).
 The deductible abatement is like a savings account that accumulates the longer you are with PSIC.
 With PSIC the amount of the abatement increases at each renewal by $2500 up to a maximum of $10,000.
 If a claim is submitted then the abatement is used to offset the deductible costs for the law firm.
 If the abatement is coupled with an aggregate deductible, the firm with a $10,000 abatement, can pay for a $10,000 deductible, and at least for that one policy period have the benefit of a zero dollar deductible exposure.

 6. “Donut Hole” Deductible—is another unique feature.
 This is now offered by a few carriers and is part of their policy.
-With this the feature, the carrier pays up to a certain amount, (for example up to $2500) of any attorney Malpractice claim made and the firm is responsible their deductible once this amount is exceed either for claims expenses or indemnity payments.
+With this the feature, the carrier pays up to a certain amount, (for example up to $2500) of any attorney malpractice claim made and the firm is responsible their deductible once this amount is exceeded either for claims expenses or indemnity payments.
 Once the deductible is paid, then the carrier resumes handling claim costs, i.e. the “donut hole”.
-This is a nice feature that eliminates an out of pocket expense for a very small nuisance claim.
+This is a nice feature that eliminates out of pocket expenses for very small nuisance claims.